openvinotoolkit/openvino_notebooks/notebooks/101-tensorflow-to-openvino/README.md

 ![coco image](https://user-images.githubusercontent.com/15709723/127032784-8846df6f-0bfb-44ce-8920-76bcc0b5199e.jpg)

-This tutorial explains how to convert [TensorFlow](www.tensorflow.org) models to OpenVINO IR with FP16 precision.
+This tutorial explains how to convert [TensorFlow](www.tensorflow.org) models to OpenVINO IR.
 Inside the notebook we show how to convert the [TensorFlow MobilenetV3 model](https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet) and then classify an image with OpenVINO's Inference Engine.

 ## Notebook Contents